Mixture decompositions of exponential families using a decomposition of their sample spaces: Acknowledgment

-I am grateful to Johannes Rauh, Thomas Kahle and Nihat Ay for valuable discussions that helped me to improve the original manuscript considerably.
-I am grateful to Shun-ichi Amari for discussions and to RIKEN Brain Science Institute for hosting me at some point during the work on the manuscript.
+I am grateful to Johannes Rauh, Thomas Kahle, and Nihat Ay for many valuable discussions and comments.
+Furthermore, I am grateful to Shun-ichi Amari for valuable discussions.
+I~thank Jason Morton for help in proof-reading the manuscript.
+I~am grateful to anonymous reviewers for very helpful suggestions.
+This work was carried out mostly at MPI-MIS, Leipzig, Germany; partly at RIKEN BSI, Hirosawa, Saitama, Japan; and partly at PennState, supported by DARPA grant FA8650-11-1-7145.